 The Moderator of the General Assembly of the Presbyterian Church of Wales is responsible for chairing meetings of the General Assembly.
-He or she holds office for one year.
+He or she holds office for two years.

 The Moderator is a member of every Board of the General Assembly, as are the Moderator Elect and the immediate Past Moderator.
 The Moderator also represents the General Assembly of the Presbyterian Church of Wales in the media, at national ecumenical occasions and in the chief courts of other Churches, as well as in major overseas celebrations, particularly those held by the Presbyterian Church of India.
 He or she is also invited to attend Presbytery and Association meetings and to represent the PCW at occasions such as the induction services of new workers.